Reveal-Energy-Services/orchid-python-api/README-dev.md

         - `plot_treatment.ipynb`
         - `search_data_frames.ipynb`
         - `volume_2_first_response.ipynb`
-    - Verify that the current directory has six example scripts:
+    - Verify that the current directory has seven example scripts:
         - `completion_analysis.py`
         - `plot_time_series.py`
         - `plot_trajectories.py`
         - `plot_treatment.py`
         - `search_data_frames.py`
         - `volume_2_first_response.py`
+        - `stage_qc_results.py`
 - If you are testing a `poetry` virtual environment
     - If orchid-python-api is installed in the virtual environment,
         - Run `python ./copy_orchid_examples.py` to copy the examples to the current directory